bazz1tv/github-tutorial/README.md

 ## Creating a New Branch

 This is what you'll do when you want to fix bug(s) or add a feature to the project.
 ALWAYS create a branch FROM the master (while the master is the active branch).
-See [Syncing your Fork](#Syncing Your Fork) for details on checking out the master branch.
+See [Checkout the Master Branch](#checkout-the-master-branch) for details on checking out the master branch.

 `git checkout -b branchname` will create the new branch and make it the active branch.